 United States Test Preparation

-Mastering American standardized tests is crucial in order to gain admissions into many American middle schools, high schools, undergraduate schools and graduate schools.
-High-achieving students must separate themselves by scoring much higher than national average composite scores on the ACT, SAT, Advanced Placement (AP) tests, SSAT, PSAT/NMSQT, TOEFL and GRE.
-If students genuinely want to achieve their target exam scores, they must pour in maximum effort.
+Mastering American standardized tests is essential for gaining admission to competitive middle schools, high schools, undergraduate, and graduate programs.
+High-achieving students must distinguish themselves by scoring significantly above the national average composite scores on exams such as the ACT, SAT, Advanced Placement (AP) tests, SSAT, PSAT/NMSQT, TOEFL, and GRE.
+To achieve target exam scores, students must dedicate maximum effort and strategic preparation.

 Advanced Placement (AP) Tests